This post may contain affiliate links. Please see our disclosure policy for more details.

 Drizzle oil and coat all the sweet potato pieces.

-Arrange the rounds in single layer on the prepared baking pan.
+Step 2: Arrange the slices in single layer on the prepared baking pan.
 Bake for 25-30 minutes, flipping halfway, until golden brown.

 You can enjoy the baked sweet potato slices as is OR layer with all kinds of toppings.
 Make them as simple or as elegant as you wish!